dudepy/dudepy/README.md

 - 👋 Hi, I’m @dudepy
 - 👀 I’m interested in deeznutz lol
 - 🌱 I’m currently learning javascript, python
-- 💞️ I’m looking to collaborate on ur mom
+- 💞️ I’m looking to collaborate on ur dad bcz when i said "ur mom" it seems like im hetero...stfu!
 - 📫 How to reach me what the fuxck lol?

 <!---